jadecobra/python_tdd_exercises/source/data_structures/none.rst

         self.assertIsNotNone([])
         self.assertIsNotNone([1, 2, 3, 'n'])

-  the test passes
+  and the test passes

-* I add an instance test
+* then I add an instance test

   .. code-block:: python